garsua/aiida-gollum/docs/workflows/gollum-siesta.rst

 -----------

-The **GollumSiestaWorkchain** workflow produces files with the transmission through the system and the number of open channels of each electrode from the electronic structure obtained from Siesta calculations.
+The **GollumSiestaWorkchain** workflow produces files with the transmission and the number of open channels from the electronic structure calculated with Siesta.

 The inputs to the Gollum workchain include the Siesta code, the Gollum code, the structures of the leads and the extended molecule, the